 2050 is far away, why can’t you do it sooner?

 We couldn’t agree more that the need to act is absolutely urgent.
+McKnight’s is aiming toward a material reduction by 2030 as part of our interim target setting.
 And let’s be clear, we have been and will continue to decarbonize our endowment as rapidly as possible—and are urging our peers to do the same.

 We’re proud that we’ve already halted investments in companies with coal and oil sands reserves, invested $500 million in climate solutions, and aligned over 40% of our endowment with our mission.
-Moving forward, our foot is firmly on the accelerator to keep making progress rapidly, and we will report back as we reach critical interim milestones.
+Our foot is firmly on the accelerator to make rapid progress, and we will report back as we reach critical milestones.

 How does net zero compare to divestment?

 There are multiple strategies to reduce emissions in an endowment.
 Divestment looks specifically at the fossil fuel sector.
 Net zero is a more comprehensive approach not only to discontinue fossil fuel investments, but to go further by reducing emissions across all sectors in our portfolio.

 Many sectors produce carbon emissions, and a net zero approach favors investing in companies that produce less, especially in comparison to what’s technologically possible.
 That said, it also requires a careful look at the nature of the emissions.
 For example, an electric bus manufacturer may look more carbon intensive on paper, but mass transit is an important part of the solution set.
 For McKnight, net zero is not just a bean-counting exercise, it is about advancing real world solutions to climate change.